GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ---

+**Update (Nov 2023):**

+⚠️ This post is [a little out of date as CodeQL uses the new parameterized modules](https://github.blog/changelog/2023-08-14-new-dataflow-api-for-writing-custom-codeql-queries/).
+Checkout the [updated queries here](https://github.com/GeekMasher/security-codeql/tree/main/python/debugging).

 During my GitHub Personal Development this week, I decided to write this blog post about debugging in CodeQL using a technique called 'partial paths'.
 This is a technique that I have used in the past to debug queries and the [CodeQL](http://codeql.github.com/) [dataflow graph](https://en.wikipedia.org/wiki/Data-flow_diagram) so I thought it would be a good idea to write a blog post about it.
 Hopefully you find this useful and it helps you debug your own CodeQL databases as a security researcher.